-Speaking in a radio program, he recalled having led a delegation to the 2025 Dubai Fin Tech Summit to promote the development of green financial technology in the Hong Kong Special Administrative Region and the United Arab Emirates.
+Speaking in a radio program, he recalled having led a delegation to the 2015 Dubai Fin Tech Summit to promote the development of green financial technology in Hong Kong and the United Arab Emirates.

 “Representatives of some Hong Kong-based technology companies in my delegation contacted firms in the UAE to promote their businesses, while some representatives of Chinese mainland enterprises also used the opportunity to get to get in touch with their counterparts there,” Chan said.